guillermo2007/GuillermoDePablos/README.md

 Well-organised person, problem solver, independent employee with high attention to detail.
 Fan of technology, TV series, and cycling.
 A family person and father of a sweet girl.

-- 💻 I write code with .NET, Angular, TypeScript
+- 💻 I write code with .NET, Angular, Blazor, TypeScript
 - 📫 How to reach me: guillermodepablos@gmail.com